|

 photographs of the Texas Tech University Textile & Research Center.

-The Texas Sheep and Goat Raisers Association was organized at Del Rio, Texas, in 1915 to
+The Texas Sheep and Goat Raisers Association was organized at Del Rio, Texas, in

-meeting, the group realized that they could also work to improve the sheep and goat
+At the initial meeting, the group realized that they could also work to improve

-industry; therefore, they lobbied for legislation favorable to the ranchers, and worked
+the sheep and goat industry; therefore, they lobbied for legislation favorable

-towards disease control.
-In 1935, the organization merged with the Texas Wool and Mohair
+merged with the Texas Wool and Mohair Growers Association and the Texas

-Growers Association and the Texas Warehouse Association to form the largest livestock
+Warehouse Association to form the largest livestock association of its kind in

-association of its kind in the United States.
+the United States.

-Photograph Collection, 1950s-1993
+Photograph Collection, 1950s-1993 and undated

 347 prints, negatives, and slides

-SWCPC 90 D
+SWCPC 90 (D)

-winners, deer and mountain lion hunting, sheep shearing, wagons, branding irons, farm
+Collection of portraits, award winners, deer and mountain lion hunting, sheep

-equipment, wagon train (1991), Sheep conference/workshop, modeling, Miss Wool of America
+conference/workshop, modeling, Miss Wool of America parade, and promotional

-parade, and promotional shots of the Texas Sheep and Goat Raisers Association.
-Some slides detail the activities of the American
+shots of the Texas Sheep and Goat Raisers Association.
+Some slides detail the

-Sheep Industry Association.
+activities of the American Sheep Industry Association.

-associations first president was J. B. Murrah of Del Rio, Texas.
-It has become a key organization in the promotion
+thefts, the association’s first president was J. B. Murrah of Del Rio, Texas.
+It has become a key organization in the promotion of various aspects of the

-of various aspects of the states wool and mohair industry.
+state’s wool and mohair industry.

 Texas Sheriffs Convention

-Photograph collection, 1895
+Photograph Collection, 1895

 4 copy prints